 If there were a popularity contest among all the available FHIR® interactions and operations, the clear winner would be a search interaction.
-Read more about the difference between interactions and operations.
-In other words, search is the most widely supported and versatile type of interaction, meaning that you can search for most resources.
+Learn the difference between interactions and operations.

 Redox supports the POST method for searching.
 We use POST because it allows for encoded search parameters in the request body instead of the search URL (like a GET method uses).